What is ‘Cleanical’ Skincare?

 How has Cleanical Skincare taken over?

-You may know of the importance of buying into clean beauty, with the trend becoming more of a normalcy at the moment.
+You may know of the importance of buying clean beauty products, with the trend becoming more of a normalcy at the moment.
 But for those of you who don’t, it is merely to make sure that you do not put any toxic ingredients onto your skin and cause detrimental effects to your skin health.
 But is it enough to just be clean?
 Now, that’s where science comes in.

 Let’s take it back to the start.
 Picture yourself back in elementary school for your first science class and your teacher telling you that science makes up the world.
 It is what you observe, what you touch and what you can create.
 And just like that, skincare has become a part of science, relying on it to give you the results you are promised.